 Where does our food go?

-Last year, Utah Food Bank distributed 38.1 million pounds of food, the equivalent of 31.8 million meals, to Utahns facing hunger across the state.
+Last year, Utah Food Bank distributed 60.2 million pounds of food, the equivalent of 50.1 million meals, to Utahns facing hunger across the state.

 Mobile Pantry Program: Mobile Pantries provide support to Utahns facing hunger in communities that are underserved by traditional brick-and-mortar pantries.
 Mobile Pantries also bring food to areas where clients lack sufficient transportation to access the nearest food pantry.
 Last year, we served 883,756 individuals through 922 Mobile Pantry deliveries at 45 strategically placed sites around the state.

 Food Box Programs: Utah Food Bank provides free, monthly food assistance to homebound seniors and people with disabilities living in poverty.
 Each food box contains approximately one week’s worth of non-perishable food, plus as much fresh food as available.
 We receive nutritious foods directly from the USDA through the Commodity Supplemental Food Program (CSFP) for distribution to Utahns living in poverty who are at least 60 years of age.
-Last year, we distributed 41,070 boxes of food through these programs, helping seniors and people with disabilities who often have to choose between food on their tables and life-saving medicines.
+Last year, we distributed 41,224 boxes of food through these programs, helping seniors and people with disabilities who often have to choose between food on their tables and life-saving medicines.